-Thus began the preliminary races of the First International Optical Society of America (OSA) student chapter Solar Mini-Car Competition – one of the kickoff events for the 2009 Frontiers in Optics meeting taking place this week here in San Jose.
-The event was the brainchild of Francois Busque, who, while studying at École Polytechnique de Montréal, had witnessed a number of similar competitions at the local and regional levels.
-He pitched the idea of an international contest, and OSA readily agreed.
+Thus began the preliminary races of the 1st International Optical Society of America (OSA) Student Chapter Solar Mini-Car Competition – one of the kick-off events for the 2009 Frontiers in Optics meeting, taking place this week here in San Jose.
+The event was the brainchild of Francois Busque, who, while studying at École Polytechnique de Montréal, had witnessed a number of other, similar competitions at the local and regional levels.
+He pitched the idea of an international contest and OSA readily agreed.

 Competitors "drove" their cars by shining a spotlight on the solar panels.

 The rules were simple.
-All competitors were given a solar car kit and told to assemble and modify it however they wished to optimize the light-capturing efficiency.
-Each driver propelled the car toward the finish line using a spotlight attached to a tripod on wheels.
+All competitors were given a solar car kit and told to assemble it and modify it however they wished to optimize the light capturing efficiency.
+Each driver propelled his or her car toward the finish line using a spotlight attached to a tripod on wheels.
 If it veered out of bounds, he or she could nudge it back in, albeit at a cost of 5 points deducted from the total score.
 Points were awarded for completion time, aesthetics and originality of the design.

 I spoke with several of the competitors as the dust settled.
 Jason King of the University of Tennessee had sought to make his vehicle as light as possible, trimming the treads of the tires and including only one front wheel.
 He conceded, though, that this might have contributed to his untimely elimination from the contest - noting that his difficulty in the race may have had something to do with the alignment.
 He remained sanguine, however.
 "I'll give it a bit of practice, and see if it works better later."